lvh/txyoga/doc/tutorial/accessing.rst

    from tutorial.util import buildPath, Example

-You can access the entire collection by sending an HTTP GET request to the root resource. txYoga uses JSON as the default serialization format.
+You can access the entire collection by sending an HTTP GET request to the root resource. txyoga uses JSON as the default serialization format.
 The examples use the ``json`` and ``httplib`` [#whyhttplib]_ modules from the standard library.